Troop H announces special operations over Memorial Weekend

 Captain James E. McDonald, commanding officer Troop H, announces special enforcement operations for Troop H over the Memorial Day weekend.
 Troop H will participate in Operation C.A.R.E.
 (Crash Awareness and Reduction Effort) during the long holiday weekend.
 This means that every available trooper in Troop H will be on the road enforcing traffic laws and assisting motorists.
 In addition, Troop H troopers will be conducting six hazardous moving operations.
 Troopers will be alert for all traffic offenses, and be especially vigilant to aggressive driving violations.
 Troop H will also be conducting three DWI saturations in the following counties:

 Caldwell, Clinton, Daviess, DeKalb, Gentry and Harrison.
-These scheduled operations will occur during the peak travel times on May 24 and May 27.
+These scheduled operations will occur during the peak travel times on May 27.

 “Memorial Day is the first major travel holiday of the year and the Missouri State Highway Patrol urges motorists to wear their seat belts and never drink and drive,” stated Captain McDonald.
 “The Highway Patrol wants everyone to have a safe Memorial Day weekend.”